-At this time last year, a lot of people had never heard of Cardi B.
+At this time last year, a lot of people were just learning about Cardi B.

 It was only a matter of time before the rest of the world caught up.

 Having enjoyed a year that included releasing her first album, performing at the Grammys, winning Top Rap Female Artist at the 2018 Billboard Music Awards, getting name-checked by Bernie Sanders, having a baby and marrying Offset of Migos fame, everything is coming up Cardi B.

 "There are so many moments that I share with the world and there are moments that I want to keep for myself!" the newlywed, who's spent a lot of time considering her relationship with social media, shared on Twitter as news of her top-secret wedding made the rounds.

 "Getting married was one of those moments!
 Our relationship was so new breaking up and making up and we had a lot of growing to do but we was so in love we didn't want to lose each other, was one morning in September we woke up and decided to get married.
 We found someone to marry us, and she did, just the two of us and my cousin.
 I said I do, with no dress, no makeup and no ring!
 I appreciate and love my husband so much for still wanting for me have that special moment that every girl dreams of when he got down on his knee and put a ring on my finger and he did that for me!!
 Well now since you lil nosey f--ks know at least ya can stop saying I had a baby out of wedlock."